dannywillems/app-mina/README.md

 make DEBUG=1  # compile optionally with PRINTF
 ```

-You can choose which device to compile and load for by setting the `BOLOS_SDK` environment variable to the following values :
+You can choose which device to compile and load for by setting the `BOLOS_SDK`
+environment variable to the following values:

 * `BOLOS_SDK=$NANOS_SDK`
 * `BOLOS_SDK=$NANOX_SDK`